 What inspired you to dedicate your resources to creating a drug for LE?

 I thought the market was missing an opportunity that Celltaxis and Acebilustat represent.
 My investment in both reflects the ethical principle of advancing a promising novel therapeutic for the benefit of patients.
 Many women's health indications do not receive the funding they deserve.
 Breast cancer survivors tell us they have been “Met with shrugs when complaining about their lymphedema, as though they should just be grateful their cancer is gone.”
 It is our objective that all LE patients have a high quality of life.
-Since Acebilustat has been shown by Dr Rockson and his Stanford colleagues to be important in the disease pathology, we think our drug is in a unique position to be an effective modulator of inflammation in this chronic condition.
+Acebilustat is a targeted modulator of the biochemical pathway that has been shown by Dr. Rockson and his Stanford colleagues to be important in the disease pathology.
+We think our drug is in a unique position to be an effective modulator of inflammation in this chronic condition.
 Additionally, we like the idea of helping individuals in an ignored indication.

 What are your clinical plans and timelines for Acebilustat?